jplane/openai-gameplan-qna/readme.md

-# OpenAI on Azure - Bring Your Own Data
+# OpenAI on Azure - ISE Gameplan QnA

 This repo demonstrates how to interrogate custom data (ISE gameplan documents) using OpenAI LLMs.